International Orthopaedic Multicenter Study in Fracture Care (INORMUS)

 International Orthopaedic Multicenter Study in Fracture Care (INORMUS) is an observational study across three continents, 18 countries and 40 clinical sites with over 40,000 participants.
-This research work is a collaborative project with The George Institute for Global Health, Australia the Canadian Institute of Health Research and McMaster University.
+This research is investigating fracture care pathways and recovery outcomes in low- and middle-income countries and is a collaborative project with The George Institute for Global Health, Australia the Canadian Institute of Health Research and McMaster University.

 The primary objective of INORMUS is to determine among adult individuals admitted to hospital with musculoskeletal trauma (e.g. fractures or dislocations) the following;

 - The incidence of major complications (mortality, re-operation and infection) as a composite outcome and as individual components within 30 days post-hospital admission.

 - The factors (system and patient variables) associated with the composite of major complications (mortality, re-operation and infection) within 30 days post-hospital admission.